The Hunter's Prayer: Release

-In September 2016, Saban Films acquired distribution rights to the film.
-The film was released in the United States on June 9, 2017.
+On September 9, 2016, Saban Capital Group acquired the distribution rights to the film via its dedicated division, Saban Films, which released in the United States on June 9, 2017.

 Reception

 The Hunter's Prayer received poor reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 33% based on 21 reviews, and an average rating of 4.9/10.
+On Rotten Tomatoes, the film has an approval rating of 29% based on 21 reviews, and an average rating of 4.9/10.
 On Metacritic, which assigns a normalized rating, the film has a score 35 out of 100, based on 5 critics, indicating "unfavorable reviews".

 Derek Smith of Slant Magazine gave the film 2.5 stars out of 4, writing, "The Hunter's Prayer is steadfastly concise and efficient, foregrounding action above expositional groundwork."
 Joe Leydon of Variety wrote, "Director Jonathan Mostow (Terminator 3) provides enough hairbreadth escapes, extended shootouts, crash-and-dash auto chases, and hand-to-hand combat sequences to make the movie modestly diverting for undemanding audiences."
 Justin Lowe of The Hollywood Reporter said, "The action falters a bit when attention shifts to the rocky relationship between Lucas and Ella, but cinematographer Jose David Montero and editor Ken Blackwell succeed in getting things back on track with a consistent succession of energetic chase and fight scenes."